likes-gay/.github/profile/README.md

 ## Why the name?

-The reason behind the domain/name is that PorkBun ran a promotion for June pride month for free `.gay` domains.
+The reason behind the domain/name is that [Porkbun ran a promotion](https://porkbun.com/event/happy-pride-month) for June pride month for free `.gay` domains.
 And [@Zoobdude](https://github.com/Zoobdude) wanted something short and funny, so he got this.